fubarhouse/dvm/README.md

 ## Configuring

 To escape the dependencies of the sudo, there's one variable you may need to configure at the beginning of the `_SETVARS` function.
 Change the value to a directory which the default account has full read, write and executable access, otherwise the script may fail when changing to use the default versions.
+DVM can be used with sudo correctly even if this isn't set up properly.

     LINKDIR="/usr/local/bin";